Hiking SoCal’s fire zone to experience environmental recovery.

 So which plants fare best after major fires?
 Here’s a look at the recovery strategies that give some plants an edge:

-Back to the Roots: The plants staked out the ground around their crown/root systems have the best chance of re-sprouting.
+Back to the Roots: The plants that have staked out the ground around their crown/root systems have the best chance of re-sprouting.
 In places where there was once a single trunk, many shoots now grow upward, like the cucumber flower (right).
 These plants have advantages over seed-germinated plants, because existing root systems and dormant buds already are in place.
 The odds against a lone seed germinating and growing to maturity are enormous compared to its chances of sprouting from an existing stump.
 Toyon and scrub oak are two examples of this.

 Seed Savings: Some plants “banked” their seeds in the soil in the years after the last fire and waited for a new fire to create space for them.
 A subset of these plants reveals itself only after fire and becomes dormant in subsequent years.
 The seeds of these short-lived “annuals” may have hard coatings that the fire cracks, or insulation that allows them to survive the heat.
 The fire/heat breaks through these protective barriers (which prevented hydration) and allows germination to take place.

 Friendly Fire: Chemicals in the fire’s smoke activate other seeds, like the Fire Poppy Papaver (above).
 The nitrogen compounds in the smoke signal some seeds that the above-ground biomass has burned, and it is time to germinate.

 Backup Plan(t)s: Some plants both sprout and reseed after a fire.
 Sprouting from a stump is more efficient than germination from seed for many plants.
 Seeds become a backup solution should the root of the plant burn.
 Manzanita and chamise use this strategy—akin to having a low-cost insurance plan.